-The application relates to a two storey, end-traced dwelling, located in the south-west side of Granville Road with the principal elevation facing north.
-The property benefits from a large rear garden which provides the private amenity space for the occupiers of the property as with the front garden which provide off street parking spaces.
+The application relates to a two storey, end of terrace dwelling, located in the south of Eton Road with the principle elevation facing north.
+The property benefits from a large rear garden which provides the private amenity space for the occupiers of the property as with the front garden.